XELJANZ/XELJANZ XR may cause serious side effects, including:

-You should not start taking XELJANZ if you have any kind of infection unless your healthcare provider tells you it is okay.
+You should not start taking XELJANZ/XELJANZ XR if you have any kind of infection unless your healthcare provider tells you it is okay.
 You may be at a higher risk of developing shingles (herpes zoster).
-People taking the higher dose (
+People taking the higher dose of XELJANZ (10 mg twice daily) or XELJANZ XR (22 mg one time each day) have a higher risk of serious infections and shingles.

 - think you have an infection or have symptoms of an infection, such as fever, sweating, or chills; cough; blood in phlegm; warm, red, or painful skin or sores on your body; burning when you urinate or urinating more often than normal; muscle aches; shortness of breath; weight loss; diarrhea or stomach pain; or feeling very tired